 That’s it, you are done.
 Save and view your customized report.

-Please do not hesitate to contact us should you have additional questions, or need assistance with NetSuite.
+Please do not hesitate to contact us by filling the form below should you have additional questions, or need assistance with NetSuite.